rust-lang/book/second-edition/nostarch/chapter08.md

 using a `for` loop

-We can also iterate over mutable references to each element in a mutable vector if we want to make changes to all the elements.
+We can also iterate over mutable references to each element in a mutable vector in order to make changes to all the elements.
 The `for` loop in Listing 8-9 will add `50` to each element:

 ```